The Cyclades · Milos

 South coast

-South coast, the geothermal sand, the lunch tavernas already covered — so just swim.
+South coast, the geothermal sand, the lunch tavernas already covered above; here, just swim.

 Beach